- Self-pay and Register at the other College as a non-matriculated student

 - The student is a full-time undergraduate student at his or her home school throughout the duration of the requested course.
 A full-time student is defined as a matriculated student carrying no less than 12 credit hours.

 - The course is applicable toward the student’s undergraduate degree program.

-- The course is not a summer course.
+- The course is not a winter or summer course.